 Bone Marrow Evaluation

-Bone marrow cytology and histology should be evaluated in any patient with unexplained CBC abnormalities.
-Bone marrow disease is a common cause of FUO in small animals; therefore, bone marrow aspiration should also be included in the second stage of diagnostic testing in these patients.
+Bone marrow cytology and histology should be evaluated in any animal with unexplained CBC abnormalities.
+Bone marrow disease is a common cause of FUO in small animals; therefore, bone marrow aspiration and biopsy, if possible, should also be included in the second stage of diagnostic testing in these patients.
+When obtaining bone marrow aspirates from cats, a sample should be saved for possible molecular diagnostic testing for feline leukemia virus.

 CSF sampling is recommended for dogs with FUO if less invasive tests do not reveal the cause of the fever.
-Fluid should be submitted for cytology and protein measurement as well as culture.
+Fluid should be submitted for cytology, protein measurement, and culture.

-Blood cultures are recommended in all patients with unexplained fever.
+Blood cultures are recommended in all animals with unexplained fever.
 The techniques used should allow the collection of adequately large volumes of blood under aseptic conditions.
-If the size of the patient allows collecting more than one set of samples for blood culture, using appropriately sized aerobic and anaerobic bottles increases the sensitivity and specificity of the test.
+If the size of the animal allows collecting more than one set of samples for blood culture, using appropriately sized aerobic and anaerobic bottles increases the sensitivity and specificity of the test.
+Special enrichment culture methods may be considered for certain organisms, eg, Bartonella spp.

 Microbiology, Cytology, and Histology

-In true fever, the elevation in body temperature is regulated; therefore, cooling methods such as water baths work against the body's own regulatory mechanisms.
+In true fever, the increase in body temperature is regulated; therefore, cooling methods such as water baths work against the body's own regulatory mechanisms.
 It is also likely that fever itself has some beneficial effects, particularly in infectious diseases.
 However, fever can lead to anorexia, lethargy, and dehydration.
-Thus, FUO patients may benefit from IV fluid therapy or from the use of antipyretic medications.
-Examples include NSAID such as aspirin, carprofen, ketoprofen, and meloxicam (small animals) and flunixin meglumine or phenylbutazone (large animals).
+Thus, animals with FUO may benefit from IV fluid therapy or antipyretic medications.
+Examples include NSAIDs such as aspirin, carprofen, ketoprofen, and meloxicam in small animals, and flunixin meglumine or phenylbutazone in large animals.